khaledelmahdi/Onfido/README.md

 # Installation

-You can obtain Onfido.NET from [nuget](https://www.nuget.org/packages/Onfido.NET) by using the Package Browser, or the Package Manager Console:
+You can obtain Onfido.Core from [nuget](https://www.nuget.org/packages/Onfido.Core) by using the Package Browser, or the Package Manager Console:

-    PM> Install-Package Onfido.NET
+    PM> Install-Package Onfido.Core

 # Usage/Setup